PensionMath

 High earners can't contribute to a Roth IRA directly.
 The backdoor strategy gets around the income limit -- unless you have pre-tax IRA money.
 Here's when it works and when it doesn't.

-The Roth IRA income limit for 2025 is $161,000 for single filers and $240,000 for joint filers.
+The Roth IRA income limit for 2026 is $165,000 for single filers (phase-out begins at $150,000) and $246,000 for joint filers (phase-out begins at $236,000).
 If you earn above those thresholds, you can't contribute directly.
 But you can use the backdoor Roth conversion -- a two-step process that's perfectly legal and explicitly addressed in IRS guidance.
 The catch is a tax rule called pro-rata that makes the strategy worthless (or worse) for many people who think it's working for them.

 How the backdoor works